I never lost much sleep over losing sleep. Doing so to me seemed, well, counterintuitive. Self-defeating.

 ‘I don’t worry about them, I’ve got tenure.
 They just annoy me, they have no imagination.’

 ‘Of course not, they’re bureaucrats.
 How about… how about… food?
 You eat well, don’t you?’

-This is an unnecessary question: Edgar eats exquisitely: he is one of the best chefs I know.
+This is an unnecessary question: Edgar eats exquisitely: he is one of the best cooks I know.

 ‘How is your health?’